Category: ASA Men’s Major Fast Pitch

 Runner Up – Standard Parts, Memphis, Tennessee

 Clarence Miller shutout Briggs Beautyware 2-0 to force the final championship game, which Briggs won 1-0.
 He only surrendered 8 runs (7 of which came in the very first game).
 Miller threw 3 consecutive no-hitters in the Regional Tournament that Standard Parts won to gain the national berth.
-One was an 8 inning perfect game.
+One was an 8-inning perfect game.
 He had 78 K in the 34 innings he pitched in the Regionals going 5-0.
 Combining the Nationals, he was 10-2 with 179 K in 93 IP.

-Briggs had a trio of hurlers, Gil Weslowski started things off with a no hitter on the first day of play. he finished 2-1, with 35 K in 21 IP.
+Briggs had a trio of hurlers, Gil Weslowski started things off with a no hitter on the first day of play.
+He finished 2-1, with 35 K in 21 IP.
 Roger Maceroni was 1-0 with a shutout and a couple of relief appearances.
 He totaled 12 IP with 13 K. Ed Purroll pitched two games in relief and won both.
 He was 2-0 with 11 K in 7 IP.
 After Buck Miller had blanked Detroit 2-0 in the first final, he lost a heartbreaker in the final championship game.
 Miller had 19 perfect innings until Walt Butkowski doubled in Jerry Zarick with the winning run in a 1-0 finale.
 Buck Miller got one of the 2 hits that Standard Parts had in the game.
 The Detroit staff hurled 40 innings and struck out 59 batters.
 They also had the highest team batting average of any team (.225).
 Jerry Zarick led the Briggs squad with a .400 average (8-20, including 3 doubles and 4 RBI).
 Ed “Tyranski” Tyson batted .391 (9-23).
 Incidently, it was Roger Maceroni who hurled the final game for Detroit.
 He pitched a 1-0, two-hit shutout and struck out 10.

-Grumman from Long Island, NY came into this tournament as the favorite with two of the best pitchers in the country in Roy Stephenson and Jim Chambers.
-But, things didn’t go their way.
+Grumman from Long Island, NY came into this tournament as the favorite with two of the best pitchers in the country, Roy Stephenson and Jim Chambers.
+But things didn’t go their way.
 The pitchers split many of their games.
 Stephenson (2-0, pitching in all 4 games, he totaled 21 IP, including a no 7-0 hitter with 19 K, and had 45 K total and gave up just 3 total hits and 3 runs), Chambers pitched in 3 games, totaling 22 IP, with 34 K, he only surrendered 4 hits and 4 runs, but was 0-2).
 Stephenson did however, hit a home Run for the Grumman Yankees.

 • MVP – Clarence “Buck” Miller, Standard Parts